National Centers for Environmental Information (NCEI)

 seismic-reflection, gravity, magnetic gradiometer, and 3.5 and

-the National Geophysical Data Center (NGDC) for the continental
+the National Geophysical Data Center (NGDC) (now the National Centers for Environmental Information (NCEI)) for the continental

 margin of Wilkes Land, Antarctica.
 Gravity and bathymetric data